trq/timeperiod/README.md

 # TimePeriod

-A package for converting string like "1d 4h" into a common representation. eg; 1680 (minutes)
+Parse string representation of time into minutes.

 ## Installation